Bernardo-MG/spring-mvc-thymeleaf-maven-archetype/src/main/resources/archetype-resources/readme.md

 The project requires a database and a server for being able to run the integration tests.

-Just like running the project, and embedded server and an in-memory database can be used:
+Just like running the project, an embedded server with an in-memory database can be used:

 ```
 $ mvn verify -P h2,jetty